cornelk/beadmachine/README.md

 - Cross platform
 - Uses all available cores to process the image
 - Supports gif/jpg/png as input file formats
+- Can output a HTML file with detailed info on which bead to use for each pixel
 - Color matching based on [CIEDE2000](http://en.wikipedia.org/wiki/Color_difference#CIEDE2000 "")
 - Included bead palettes: [Hama](http://www.hama.dk "")
 - Optional image resizing